prehensile/cv/cv.md

 ### The Freelance Years
 #### 2008 — 2016

-In 2008, I was getting restless at Preloaded and my instincts were leading me to the iPhone as the next platform where interesting creative work was happening.
+In 2008, my instincts were leading me to the iPhone as the next platform where interesting creative work was happening.
 Over the next few years I worked on freelance projects as a creative technologist in Flash and iOS, including the [first app to be nominated for a TV BAFTA](https://www.telegraph.co.uk/technology/mobile-phones/8475033/Malcolm-Tucker-iPhone-app-nominated-for-Bafta.html) and Björk's _Biophilia_ '[app album](https://en.wikipedia.org/wiki/Biophilia_(album)#App)'.

 This time was also marked by artistic collaborations.
 Highlights include work with [Dora Garcia](https://twentythreemillionstories.org/) and [Crystal Bennes](https://www.crystalbennes.com/portfolio/when-computers-were-women/), and experimental theatre projects leading to [The Body](https://nigelandlouise.com/The-Body) at the Barbican in 2015 — "[a seat-shaking, soul-searching techno-futurist experience](https://www.theguardian.com/stage/2015/nov/22/the-body-review-barbican)" which won that year's Oxford Samuel Beckett Theatre Trust Award.

 Sometimes these threads come together.
 In 2013, I collaborated on [a magical talking throne](http://elkworks.co.uk/throne) for a Christmas event at Kensington Palace.
-In 2019, I worked with legendary immersive theatre company Punchdrunk to [investigate technologies](https://motherultimate.com/projects/theatre) for keeping track of audience members and creating personalised moments during a show.
+In 2019, I [investigated technologies](https://motherultimate.com/projects/theatre) to track audiences and create personalised moments during a show with legendary immersive theatre company Punchdrunk.

 ### The Design Agency Years
 #### 2004 — 2018